dotnet/csharplang/proposals/semi-auto-properties.md

 ### Field-targeted attributes

-As with regular auto-properties, any property that uses a backing field in one of its accessors will be able to use field-targeted attributes:
+As with auto properties, any property that uses a backing field in one of its accessors will be able to use field-targeted attributes:

 ```cs
 [field: Xyz]